probabl-ai/skore/sphinx/user_guide/project.rst

 the metadata and metrics of the stored reports and renders as an interactive table in Jupyter-like environments.

-The interactive view has three modes (Table, parallel-coordinates Plot, and Trend) and lets you filter rows and pick reports across any of them; the selection produces a query string ready to pass to ``Summary.query(...)``.
+The interactive view provides different views to sort, group by, and filter the reports;
+the selection produces a query string ready to pass to ``Summary.query(...)``.
 Once the reports are filtered, retrieve them by calling the ``compare`` method on the object returned by :meth:`Project.summarize`.
 This method returns a list of :class:`EstimatorReport` instances (or a :class:`ComparisonReport` when called with ``return_as="report"``).